bentoml/BentoML/docs/source/guides/migration.rst

     Building docker image for Bento(tag="iris_classifier:6otbsmxzq6lwbgxi")...
     Successfully built docker image "iris_classifier:6otbsmxzq6lwbgxi"

-You can run the docker image to start the service.
+You can run the Docker image to start the service.

 .. code-block:: bash